 I still have the quandary of styling gel.
 It's been on the back burner as I finish using up the styler I have, taking comfort in the fact that I've reduced the amount of packaging by quite a bit by buying the largest size I could find.
 Recently, I’ve been inspired to explore recipes for making your own curling gel...
 I’ve have found that ingredients like flax seeds, coconut and castor oil also have a wonderful effect on curls, so I’ll be experimenting with my own recipes soon.

 If you want less hold and more shine for your beach waves, or just a way to condition and style at the same time, I also really love our curl custard.
+For curlier hair than mine, our jello shot curl styler has a lot more hold.

 On the go